unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

   // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
-  // The next two are only relevant if the above is 'false' checkLinkedTAArticleFlag='true' // 'true' or 'false' checkLinkedTWArticleFlag='true' // 'true' or 'false'
+  // The next two are only relevant if the above is 'false' disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false'

   // Lines starting with // are ignored -- you can add or remove // as desired
   // Specifying excerptLength and maximumSimilarMessages is just to show off options